-[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the quarterly period ended September 30, 2015

-[] Transition Report pursuant to 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to

-Commission File Number: 333-205985

-Interlink Plus, Inc.

-(Exact name of registrant as specified in its charter)

-Nevada (State or other jurisdiction of incorporation or organization) 47-3975872

-(IRS Employer Identification No.)

-4952 S Rainbow Blvd, Suite 326

-Las Vegas, NV 89118 (Address of principal executive offices)

-(Registrant's telephone number)

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-[X] Yes [] No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-[X] Yes [] No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.

-[] Large accelerated filer [] Non-accelerated filer [] Accelerated filer [X] Smaller reporting company interlink_plus

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). [] Yes [X] No

-State the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 36,111,200 common shares as of November 16, 2015.
+[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended December 31, 2015 [] Transition Report pursuant to 13 or 15(d) of the Sec urities Exchange Act of 1934 For the transition period from to Commission File Number: 333-205985 Plus, Inc. as specified in its charter) Nevada 47-3975872 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) Las Vegas (Address of princip y Blvd, Suite 326 , NV 89118 al executive offices) 4-7047 ephone number) (Former name, former address and form er fiscal year, if changed since last report) d by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 and (2) has been subject to such filing requirements for the past 90 days [X] Yes [] No egulation S-T (§232.405 of this chapter) during the pr in its corporate Web site, if any, every Interactive Data File required to be submitted and receding 12 months (or for such shorter period that the registrant was required to submit Indicate by check mark whether the he registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company. arge accelerated filer ion-accelerated filer [] Accelerated filer [X] Smaller reporting company Indicate by check mark whether the he registrant is a shell company (as defined in Rule 12 p-2 of the Exchange Act). [] Yes [X] No State the number of shares outstar nding of each of the issuer's classes of common stock, as of the latest practicable date: 36,111,200 common shares as of February 9, 2016